Abnormal Behavior Detection

 - Create a zone.
 For more information, refer to Security Zone;

-- In the Zone Configuration dialog box, select Threat Protection tab.
+- In the Zone Configuration page, expand Threat Protection.

-- Select the Enable check box after the Abnormal Behavior Detection.
+- Click the Enable button after the Abnormal Behavior Detection.

-- Select the Host Defender check box.
-To enable the abnormal behavior detection of the HTTP factor, select the Advanced Protection check box.
-To enable the DDoS protection for the host, select the DDoS Protection check box.
-To capture and save the corresponding evidence that leads to the alarm of abnormal behavior, select Forensic.
+- Click the Host Defender button.
+To enable the abnormal behavior detection of the HTTP factor, click the Advanced Protection button.
+To enable the DDoS protection for the host, click the DDoS Protection button.
+To capture and save the corresponding evidence that leads to the alarm of abnormal behavior, click the Forensic button.

 DNS, as the domain name resolution protocol, is designed to resolve fixed domain names to IP addresses.
 Due to the use of convenient and widely used domain names, the attacker will take different means to use the domain name to generate an attack.
 For example, an IP address can correspond to multiple domain name.
 The server, according to the Host field of the HTTP packet, can find the Goal URL, which the malware will use by modifying the Host field to disguise the domain name and generate the abnormal behavior.
 DGA, domain generation algorithm, will generate a large number of pseudo random domain names that will be used by the malware.
 ISP DNS hijack adds some of the malicious domain names used by the malicious software to its blacklist.